awei01/katsu-site-source/posts/2014-02-28-beer-and-blazers.md

 And for those of you who are curious, there was a healthy amount of woman candidates present, it's not just all men.
 I'm excited to see how many blazers of the 25 people we measured get made.
 Best of luck to everyone!

 Interested in getting custom blazers for your company?
 Have a team sport coming up that you need blazers for?
 Like the [Henley Royal Regatta](http://www.hrr.co.uk/)?
-Contact us at info@9tailors.com!
+Contact us at {{ site.emails.info }}!